-Recent Dublin-based directing credits include the award-winning Knowing Nathan by Tony Doyle and Laura O’Shea (The Complex, Dublin/ Galway Fringe Festival-Winner of the Judge’s Choice Award 2018), Shakers (Smock Alley, 2019), It Will Break (Smock Alley, 2019) and Constellations (The Samuel Beckett Theatre, 2016).
-She has been assistant director to Maeve Stone at The Peacock, a stage at The Abbey, Ireland’s National Theatre, and to Stone and Kate Davis and Emma Valente of Australia’s The Rabble at Fringe Lab.
+Other directing credits include the award-winning Knowing Nathan by Tony Doyle and Laura O’Shea (The Complex, Dublin/ Galway Fringe Festival, Winner of the Judge’s Choice Award 2018) and Goodnight, Lovelace (Links Hall, Chicago, Winner of the A&H Council Prize at UT Dallas), Shakers (Smock Alley, 2019), It Will Break (Smock Alley, 2019) and Constellations (The Samuel Beckett Theatre, 2016).

-Her debut one-woman play The Wendy House debuted at Smock Alley, Boy’s School in May 2018 (★★★★- The Arts Review).
-She recently had a short play The Marble Contraption published online by Fishamble: The New Play Company.
-Her writing often explores childhood, life in rural Ireland, and the pursuit of joy in unlikely places.
+As a playwright, her debut one-woman play The Wendy House debuted at Smock Alley, Boy’s School in May 2018 (★★★★- The Arts Review).
+Her short play The Marble Contraption was published online by the Olivier award-winning Fishamble: The New Play Company.
+She has also written for Northwestern's leading children's theatre Imagine U. Her writing often explores childhood, life in rural Ireland, and the pursuit of joy in unlikely places.
 She has also served as a playwriting mentor for ASSITEJ’s ‘In the Works’ Theatre for Young Audiences festival in South Africa.

 As an actor Claudia has performed in Irish theatres such as The Samuel Beckett Theatre, The New Theatre and Smock Alley, on RTÉ Television and in several independent films.
 She is currently teaching Stage Acting at the Norris Centre at Northwestern University.